-The final updates in CMAQ531 examined are the updated M3Dry and new STAGE deposition models.
-Both deposition models originate from previous versions of the M3Dry model, which has a long history in CMAQ and CTMs (Pleim et al., 1984).
+The final updates in CMAQ531 examined here are the updated M3Dry and new STAGE deposition models.
+Both deposition models originate from previous versions of the M3Dry model, which has a long history in CMAQ and CTMs (USEPA, 1994).
 However, the dry deposition algorithms in the updated M3Dry and STAGE models differ substantially in many of their resistance algorithms, which substantially alters simulated pollutant concentrations and depositions.
 The scientific differences between M3Dry and STAGE inhibit the ability to solely associate specific changes in species behavior with any aspect of either model.
 Here, CMAQ531 simulations are compared using the same configuration except for the deposition model (i.e., M3Dry or STAGE).
 To consistently represent air-surface exchange processes across scales, the lateral BCs for the regional M3Dry and STAGE simulations are generated from HCMAQ simulations configured with the corresponding deposition model.

-The time series of monthly average MDA8 O3 bias across all AQS sites for the M3Dry (CMAQ531_WRF411_M3Dry_BiDi) and STAGE (CMAQ531_WRF411_STAGE_BiDi) simulations are presented in Fig. 5.
-Aside from several warmer months (Jul, Aug, Sep), when both simulations have very similar performance, MDA8 O3 is consistently higher in the M3Dry simulation.
-In spring, monthly average MDA8 O3 mixing ratios are 1.0 - 1.5 ppbv higher in the M3Dry simulation, while in Nov and Dec mixing ratios are 1.5 - 2.0 ppbv higher.
+time series of monthly The average MDA8 bias across all AQS sites for the M3Dry O3 (CMAQ531_WRF411_M3Dry_BiDi) STAGE and (CMAQ531_WRF411_STAGE_BiDi) simulations are presented in Fig. 5.
+Aside from several warmer months (July, August, September), when both simulations have very similar performance, MDA8 O3 is consistently higher in the M3Dry simulation.
+In spring, monthly average MDA8 O3 mixing ratios are 1.0-1.5 ppbv higher in the M3Dry simulation, while in November and December mixing ratios are 1.5-2.0 ppbv higher.
 The higher mixing ratios in the M3Dry simulation improve overall performance for MDA8 O3 bias versus the STAGE simulation, as MDA8 O3 is broadly underestimated by CMAQ outside of summer.
 Figure 14 shows the difference in seasonal MDA8 O3 absolute bias between the M3Dry and STAGE simulations.
-For winter, the simulation using M3Dry shows improved (smaller) bias across most of the sites, except for the Upper Midwest region and near the Great Lakes where the simulation using STAGE has smaller bias.
-In spring, almost all sites indicate smaller bias with M3Dry, while in summer the bias signal is generally mixed with no apparent pattern.
-In fall, the simulation using STAGE has smaller bias for sites across the northern portion of the U.S. and Canada (note that sites in Canada are not included in the time series in Figs. 5 and 7), while the simulation using M3Dry has smaller bias for sites across the southern U.S and California.
-The generally higher O3 in the M3Dry simulation is likely a combination of both higher O3 in the regional simulation and higher O3 introduced from the lateral BCs.
+For winter, the simulation using M3Dry shows improved (smaller) bias across most of the sites, except for the Upper Midwest region and near the Great Lakes, where the simulation using STAGE has smaller bias.
+In spring, almost all sites indicate smaller bias with M3Dry, while in summer the bias signal